 Here at Complete Care Physio, we get clients from all over Brampton asking what is osteopathy.
 It is a cool name and sounds mysterious.
-Also, since we strive to ensure our clients are well-educated and knowledgeable.
-We decided to teach you about what osteopathy is all about.
+As we strive to ensure our clients are well-educated and knowledgeable, we decided to teach you about osteopathy and what it is all about.
 The best way to put it is that it is a drug-free, non-invasive manual therapy that aims to improve health across all body systems by manipulating and strengthening the musculoskeletal framework.

 An osteopathic physician will focus on the joints, muscles, and spine.
 Treatment aims to positively affect the body’s nervous, circulatory, and lymphatic systems.
 The osteopath uses a wide array of manual approaches to reduce and resolve strains, stress and dysfunction in all areas of the body.

 The goal is to remove restrictions to biomechanical mechanisms and ultimately support the natural healing mechanism by promoting autoregulation.
-And at our Complete Care Physio location here in Brampton, our goal is to focus on the holistic health of the client and therefore provide overall good health and wellbeing.
+Additionally, at Complete Care Physio location here in Brampton, our goal is to focus on the holistic health of the client and therefore provide overall good health and wellbeing.

 They Will Include:

 The techniques performed is to ensure reduction of pain, improve your movement and encourage blood flow within your body.
-It isn’t painful, but there is the possibility you will experience some soreness or stiffness within the first few days after treatment.
+It isn’t painful.
+There is the possibility you will experience some soreness or stiffness within the first few days after treatment.
 The osteopath will warn you ahead of time if you will experience anything.
-However, if you feel any pain during or after treatment, do tell your osteopath about it.
+Any pain you feel during or after treatment, needs your osteopath’s attention.